Updated: Jun 20, 2018, effective on Jun 20, 2018

 - Provide targeted advertising to users based on the information collected by Tapad unless the user has opted out

-- Provide insights, ad delivery and reporting back to advertisers, publishers, and partners, including statistical reporting in connection with the activity on a website, optimization of location of ad placement, ad performance, reach and frequency metrics, billing, and logging ads served on a particular day to a particular website.
+- Provide insights, facilitate ad delivery, and provide reporting back to customers (such as advertisers and publishers) and partners, including statistical reporting in connection with the activity on a website, optimization of location of ad placement, ad performance, reach and frequency metrics, billing, and logging ads served on a particular day to a particular website

-- Provide Device Graph information to partners that allow them to target advertising, personalize content, analyze behaviors, and engage in other similar services.
+- Provide Device Graph information and inferences about user interests to customers and partners that allow them to target advertising, personalize content, analyze behaviors and engage in other similar services

 - Share aggregate information with third parties